BOM-98/mental-maths-project-2/README.md

 - Accessibility Testing was assisted with [Wave](https://wave.webaim.org/)
 - Flow Diagrams were created using [LucidChart](https://www.lucidchart.com/)

-## Javascript Logic
+## JavaScript Logic

-Javascript was separated into three different files, index.js, math-functions.js and data-structures.js to follow best practices and separation of concerns.
+Javascript was separated into three different files, index.js, math-functions.js and data-structures.js to follow best practices regarding separation of concerns.

 The order and logic of the functions in the website are outlined in the diagram below.